pipeline-tools/gusty-demo/README.md

 - The example DAGs are currently set to run once a day.
 You can change this interval using the `schedule_interval` parameter in the DAG instantiation, around line 35.
 - Note that gusty's `build_dag` function simply needs a path to where the job spec (`.yml`, `.Rmd`, etc.) files are located, and the DAG object itself.

+Also note that, by default, gusty's `build_dag` defaults to building [latest only](https://airflow.apache.org/docs/stable/concepts.html#latest-run-only) dags.
+You can alter this behavior by passing the argument `latest_only=False` to the `build_dag` function.

 ### Task files folder

 Assuming you copy/pasted an existing `.py` DAG defintion file, it will be expected that this `.py` DAG definition file has a corresponding folder of the same name, which contains your job specs.
 Task files, which will be covered below, are generally `.yml` files that contain parameters that tell gusty what jobs to create.